 In the UAE it seems like a new record is broken nearly every month.
 Whether it’s the world’s tallest building, the world’s biggest carpet, the world’s most expensive number plate (it was the number ‘1’), the world’s most valuable Christmas Tree, the world’s largest chocolate mosaic or the world’s first gold-dispensing ATM, between Dubai and Abu Dhabi everything is always bigger… and golder.

-Avoid the crowds of Dubai and discover a more authentic Arabian experience with a holiday in Abu Dhabi.
+Discover a more authentic Arabian experience with a holiday in Abu Dhabi.
 And to get you on your way, here’s our pick of the top things to do in the UAE’s capital city.

 Buildings don’t get much more extravagant than the Sheikh Zayed Mosque.
 The crown jewel of Abu Dhabi, this architectural triumph is the largest mosque in the UAE and is currently ranked #2 in TripAdvisor’s list of the Top 10 Landmarks in the World.